chanchanngann/aws-snowflake-privatelink/README.md

 ## Background
 Some companies that own business-critical data would like to connect with Snowflake using a private connection, so that the traffic remains within the cloud provider's network (AWS/Azure/GCP) and does not traverse the public internet.

 In this exercise, I would like to demonstrate my understanding of private connectivity with Snowflake using AWS PrivateLink.
+I set up an EC2 instance in the same AWS VPC as the private endpoint connecting to Snowflake via PrivateLink.
+We will access Snowflake from the EC2 CLI.

 To ensure the private connectivity with Snowflake, we need to set up 2 interface VPC endpoints.